 On March 23, 2006, Deloitte & Touche LLP ("Deloitte & Touche") resigned as the Company's independent registered public accounting firm.
 The resignation was accepted by the Audit Committee of the Board of Directors.
 On April 20, 2006, the Audit Committee of the Board of Directors of the Company appointed Moss Adams LLP ("Moss Adams") as its independent registered public accounting firm.
-Moss Adams has served as the Company's independent registered public accounting firm since that time.
+Moss Adams has served as the Company's independent registered public accounting firm.
+Served as the Company's independent registered public accounting firm.